Assessment only courses

 All candidates must hold an Honours Degree with a 2:2 (UK) or above.
 Other first degrees will be considered particularly if you have additional qualifications and/or relevant experience.

 That, prior to acceptance for assessment, all candidates have:

 - taken part in an interview designed to assess their suitability to teach.
-The interview process will include: a classroom observation, a written task, a face-to-face interview with a panel, discussions related to the initial Professional Development Portfolio of evidence, and discussions with your mentor (who will be a school leader)
+The interview process will include: a classroom observation, a written task, an online interview (via MS Teams), discussions related to the initial Professional Development Portfolio of evidence, and discussions with your mentor (who will be a school leader)

 - completed a portfolio of evidence that demonstrates their meeting of all the Teachers' Standards without the need for any further training

 - been subject to a satisfactory Disclosure and Barring Service (DBS) Enhanced Disclosure check and/or any other appropriate background checks.

 Please note: we do not accept overseas applications for the Assessment Only route.

 We accept applications from UK citizens working as unqualified teachers in England only.
 The entirety of the Assessment Only process is completed online.